mfuerstenau/gradle-buildconfig-plugin/README.md

    }
 }
 ```
-Of course the generated _Java_ code won't normally show up because the compiled class will be added to the classpath and it really depends on the _IDE_ used, if the class is visible somewhere (Netbeans 8.1 show it after building reloading a project as dependency).
+The generated _Java_ code won't normally show up because the compiled class will be added to the classpath and it really depends on the _IDE_ used, if the class is visible somewhere (Netbeans 8.1 shows it after building reloading a project as dependency), see IDE section.

 ## Configuration
 ### Basic configuration